 - Regression Testing

 - To ensure modifications don't change functionality.

 - Source code translation

 - If it needs to be in a new language

-- Can be automated

 - Reverse engineering

 - Analyzing source code to determine its design/structure

 - This does not change the code, produces documentation.

-- Can be automated
+- Program restructuring

+- Reorganize control structures and functions for understandability

+- Data reengineering

+- Clean-up and restructure system data.